 (ix) A copy of the notices required under RCW 59.12, et seq. and any notice required pursuant to any standing order of this court and proof of service or mailing of the aforementioned notices.

 Where the plaintiff reasonably knows the defendant(s) to speak or read a language other than English, the plaintiff shall serve copies of the required notices in English and in the defendant’s preferred language upon the defendant if those notices are available in that language on the website of the Washington State Office of the Attorney General.
 [Amended September 1, 2023]

+(x) In any action filed under this rule, the plaintiff shall certify that the action is properly brought as an unlawful detainer pursuant to RCW 59.12, RCW 59.18, and/or RCW 59.20.

 (3) Requirements for Writ of Restitution

-A plaintiff seeking a writ of restitution must either:
+A plaintiff seeking a writ of restitution pursuant to RCW 59.12, RCW 59.18, and/or RCW 59.20 must either:

 Schedule the matter for trial, or